Photo by Thought Catalog on Unsplash

 One option you may not have considered is buying a franchise.
 Not be confused with a Multi-Level-Marketing scheme, a franchise lets you buy into an already established business concept, and run it yourself, semi-independently.

 Like all self-employment options, there are pros and cons.
 But choose wisely, and a franchise could be your ticker to your dream career and becoming your own boss.

 What types of franchises are available?

 Here’s the good part.
-Franchise opportunities are available in almost every sector, from a driving school franchise, through to marketing, cleaning, dog walking, cafes.
+Franchise opportunities are available in almost every sector, from a driving school franchise, to marketing, cleaning, dog walking, and cafes.
 You name it, there’s probably a franchise for it.
 If you are wondering how to start a senior care franchise, for example, you are reading the right post.

 What are the advantages?